House of Filicaja: Alexander Filicarius

-Although he belonged to a family closely aligned with the Medici, he continued to accumulate offices even during the popular regime that followed the expulsion of the Medici from Florence in 1494.
-Among other things, he participated in the Pratiche Riunite convened in 1505, which discussed measures to be taken for the reconquest of Pisa, which had rebelled in 1494 and was finally brought back under Florentine control only in 1509, with the entry into the city of his cousin Antonio da Filicaja, along with Averardo Salviati and Niccolò Capponi.
-The last record of him dates to August 12, 1512."
+Although Filicarius belonged to a family traditionally aligned with the Medici, he continued to accumulate public offices during the popular regime that followed the expulsion of the Medici from Florence in 1494.
+Among other activities, he participated in the Pratiche Riunite convened in 1505, which debated measures for the reconquest of Pisa.
+The city had rebelled against Florentine rule in 1494 and was ultimately restored to Florentine control in 1509, with the entry of his cousin Antonio da Filicaja alongside Averardo Salviati and Niccolò Capponi.

+The final documentary reference to Alexander Filicarius dates to August 12, 1512.

 Antonio da Filicaja

-He was born in Florence on July 7, 1455, the son of Niccolò di Antonio da Filicaja and Marietta di Giannozzo Pandolfini.
-His first appointment came in 1489 when he was selected as a member of the Twelve Good Men for the district of San Giovanni.
-He served multiple times as one of the Consoli del Mare, and during one of his stays in Pisa while holding this office, his daughter Ersilia died and was buried in the church of S. Martino a Chinzia.
-Antonio's responsibilities increased following the expulsion of Piero de' Medici from Florence and the establishment of the republican regime.
-In 1494, Pisa rebelled against Florentine rule, and for five years (1495–1499), Antonio da Filicaja was almost continuously stationed at Rosignano, tasked with defending the stretch of coastline from the tower of Vada (now in the municipality of Rosignano Marittimo) to Livorno.
-In 1500, he was appointed Commissioner of Livorno to defend the mouth of the Arno from possible Pisan incursions.
-In 1501, he requested and was granted a galleon of the Florentine Republic anchored in the port, valued at 60 gold florins, as compensation for his services.
-In the summer of 1501, just before returning to Florence, he met the Prince of Piombino (Iacopo IV d'Appiano), who, while fleeing toward France pursued by Valentino, entrusted his son to Antonio's care.
+Antonio da Filicaja was born in Florence on July 7, 1455, the son of Niccolò di Antonio da Filicaja and Marietta di Giannozzo Pandolfini.
+His first recorded public appointment dates to 1489, when he was selected as a member of the XII Buonuomini (Twelve Good Men) for the district of San Giovanni.
+He subsequently served multiple terms as one of the Consoli del Mare.
+During one of his stays in Pisa while holding this office, his daughter Ersilia died and was buried in the church of San Martino a Chinzia.

+Antonio's responsibilities increased after the expulsion of Piero de' Medici from Florence and the establishment of the republican regime.
+Following Pisa's rebellion against Florentine rule in 1494, Antonio da Filicaja was stationed almost continuously between 1495 and 1499 at Rosignano, where he was charged with defending the coastline from the tower of Vada (now part of Rosignano Marittimo) to Livorno.
+In 1500, he was appointed Commissioner of Livorno, with responsibility for defending the mouth of the Arno against possible Pisan incursions.

+In 1501, he requested and received a galleon of the Florentine Republic, anchored in the port and valued at 60 gold florins, as compensation for his services.
+In the summer of that year, shortly before returning to Florence, he encountered the Prince of Piombino, Iacopo IV d'Appiano, who, while fleeing toward France pursued by Valentino, entrusted his son to Antonio's care.

-He later became Captain of Pistoia, and in 1503 he was appointed to the Priors for the first time.
-Also in 1503, he served in Valdichiana as Podestà of Castiglion Fiorentino, but with special attributions in rebus bellicis.
-There, he organized an extraordinary levy to prevent raids by Miguel Corella, Valentino's lieutenant, who was passing through the area on his way to Romagna.
-The men of Valdichiana, led by Filicaja and Giovanni Ridolfi, commissioner in Arezzo, managed to defeat Corella's troops and capture him.
+Antonio da Filicaja later served as Captain of Pistoia and, in 1503, was appointed to the Priors for the first time.
+In the same year, he was sent to Valdichiana as podestà of Castiglion Fiorentino with special authority in rebus bellicis.
+There, he organised an extraordinary levy to prevent raids by Miguel Corella, a lieutenant of Valentino, who was passing through the region en route to Romagna.
+The forces of Valdichiana, led by Filicaja and Giovanni Ridolfi, commissioner in Arezzo, defeated Corella’s troops and captured him.